Across companies, departments follow significantly different approaches in adopting new technology.

 - Build rapid-response capabilities: Legal departments need to build self-service capabilities and tools respond quickly and at scale to legal inquiries.

 - Develop digital skills: Legal departments need to mentally shift away from traditional legal duties toward a digital delivery approach that focuses on needs-based skill identification and on-the-job expertise transfer.

 - Clarify stakeholder roles: Legal departments should clarify roles and decision rights and remove unnecessary points of involvement to streamline implementation and decision-making.

 - Design “fit for business” information governance: Only very few legal departments have created agile, authoritative and consistent innovation models.

 Digital-ready legal departments can have a massive impact on overall digital transformation efforts within a business.
 According to Gartner, when supporting digital projects, digital-ready legal departments can increase appropriate legal and compliance risk-taking by 46% while increasing digital projects delivered on time by 63%.

-BRYTER offers a comprehensive solution to build “rapid-response” and “self-service” applications for legal departments in a no-code environment.
-Our platform enables legal departments to build automation tools for knowledge transfer, decision-making, and rapid self-support apps, without IT support or coding knowledge.
+BRYTER offers a comprehensive workflow automation solution to build rapid-response and self-service apps for legal departments.
+Our no-code app builder enables legal departments to build data privacy automation, chatbots for business, tools for knowledge transfer, decision-making, and rapid self-support apps, without IT support or coding knowledge.